Ring counter: Logic diagrams

-The straight ring counter has the logical structure shown here:

-Instead of the reset line setting up the initial one-hot pattern, the straight ring is sometimes made self-initializing by the use of a distributed feedback gate across all of the outputs except that last, so that a 1 is presented at the input when there is no 1 in any stage but the last.
+A straight ring counter is a circular shift register, as shown in the example below.
+The initial one-hot pattern is established by setting one flip-flop and clearing all others upon reset.
+Alternatively, the counter can be made self-initializing by ANDing the complements all of flip-flop outputs except the last, so that a 1 is applied to the first flip-flop input when there is no 1 in any stage but the last.

-A Johnson counter, named for Robert Royce Johnson, is a ring with an inversion; here is a 4-bit Johnson counter:
+A Johnson counter, named for Robert Royce Johnson, is a circular shift register in which the final output is inverted, as shown in this 4-bit Johnson counter: